 - Check your mouse settings: DPI settings are usually found in the settings or preferences of your mouse software.
 Open the software that came with your mouse, and look for the DPI settings.
 You may be able to adjust the DPI and see the current setting.

-- Use a third-party tool: There are many third-party tools that can display your mouse DPI.
+- Use a third-party tool: Many third-party tools can display your mouse DPI.
 You can download and install software like MouseTester or DPI Analyzer to check your DPI.
 These tools will usually require you to move your mouse in a straight line, and they will calculate your DPI based on the distance and speed of the movement.

 - Measure it manually: You can also measure your mouse DPI manually by using a ruler and moving your mouse a certain distance.
 For example, if you move your mouse one inch and the cursor moves 800 pixels on the screen, your DPI would be 800.
 This method may not be as accurate as using a third-party tool, but it can give you a rough idea of your DPI.